cloudmesh-community/sp19-222-92/project-report/report.md

 ## Soccer Dataset

-Practice and game data from the Indiana University Womens Soccer team was used in this analysis.
-The results of this analysis aim to leverage 'sensed' athlete data to show coaches and players if players are performing optimally.
+Practice and game data from the IU Women's Soccer team was used in this analysis.
+The results of this analysis aims to leverage 'sensed' athlete data to show coaches and players if players are performing optimally.
 The Women's team data has 34 individual columns such as sprints, accelerations in varying ranges, and